-We conducted the risk assessments from January 2017 through December 2017.
-The risk assessments were not audits and therefore were not conducted in accordance with generally accepted government auditing standards.
-The results of these risk assessments should not be interpreted to conclude that travel and purchase card programs with a low risk are free of illegal, improper, or erroneous use, or internal control deficiencies.
+We conducted the risk assessments from January 2018 through March 2018.
+The risk assessments were not audits and therefore we did not conduct them in accordance with generally accepted government auditing standards.
+The results of these risk assessments should not be interpreted to conclude that travel and purchase card programs are free of illegal, improper, or erroneous use, or internal control deficiencies.
 We designed the risk assessments to identify the programs where the OIG should focus its resources.